How to Negotiate and Settle Allstate Insurance Claims

 Allstate Insurance has been around since 1931.
 They are currently the second largest personal insurance company in the United States.
 They boast over 16 million customers worldwide.
 They also own Esurance and Encompass Insurance Company.
 With that kind of size is it any wonder some claimants might feel overwhelmed or even bullied into accepting low ball settlements vs going to court?

-In the 1990’s, Allstate began employing a piece of software to analyze claims known as Colossus.
+In the 1990s, Allstate began employing a piece of software to analyze claims known as Colossus.
 As a result of years of litigation, much of how Colossus operates to ‘adjust your claim’ has become public knowledge.
-Colossus is a massive claims data base that contains data on hundreds of thousands of past automobile accident claims and their outcomes.
+Colossus is a massive claims database that contains data on hundreds of thousands of past automobile accident claims and their outcomes.
 Adjusters enter specific data and Colossus uses the data to create a value range for the claim.

 Data Collection and Input by the Allstate Adjuster

-The Allstate insurance adjuster beings by inputting specific requested information into Colossus.
+The Allstate insurance adjuster beings by inputting requested information into Colossus.
 Injury codes are used to describe the exact injuries that were documented in the medical records and treated by the doctors.
 If the injury is not documented in the records, do not expect it to be considered.
 Additional data pertaining to medical care is requested including:

-- First date of treatment
+- The first date of treatment

 - Type and duration of medical care received